106. Inside the Trump-Putin Meeting: What Went Wrong?

 Do you think the war, Caddy K, would have never started if Donald Trump were the president?

 I think Vladimir Putin has wanted Ukraine for a long time.
+He thinks Ukraine should be in his sphere of influence.

 In a way, it's very simple.
+He went into this whole war.

 He went into this whole summit with a very clear,

 quite straightforward set of demands, and that is that Ukraine should come under Russia's sphere of influence.
+And I think whoever had been the president, he tested it out with Barack Obama.

-But I think he would have actually done it under Donald Trump.
+He did it under Joe Biden, but I think he would have actually done it under Donald Trump.
+I don't think it's impossible that it would have started.

 I mean, I thought it was so interesting that he almost protesteth too much.
+He fell over himself to say, oh, this wouldn't have started.

-And there is Donald Trump in the interview with Sean Hannity on Fox News straight afterwards saying, look, look, even, you know, my friend Vladimir Putin has said that the war wouldn't have started if I had been president.
+And there is Donald Trump in the interview with Sean Hannity on Fox News straight afterwards saying, Look, look, even, you know, my friend Vladimir Putin has said that the war wouldn't have started if I had been president.

 You know,